 For investments classified as held-to-maturity securities, the Group evaluates whether a decline in fair value below the amortized cost basis is other-than-temporary in accordance with the Company's policy and ASC 320.
 The other-than-temporary impairment loss is recognized in earnings equal to the entire excess of the investment's amortized cost basis over its fair value at the balance sheet date of the reporting period for which the assessment is made.
-No impairment losses in relation to its short-term investments were recorded for the year ended December 31, 2017.
+No impairment losses in relation to its short-term investments were recorded for the year ended 2017 and 2018.

-For the year ended December 31, 2017, the Group recorded the interest income of RMB74,127 from the short-term investments in the consolidated statements of comprehensive income.
+The Group recorded the interest income of RMB74,127 and RMB307,084 from the short-term investments in the consolidated statements of comprehensive income for the year ended December 31, 2017 and 2018, respectively.

-(j) Financing Receivables
+(j) Financing receivables

-The Group started to provide financing services to certain of its network partner in 2017 with credit term ranging from 3 months to a year.
-Such amounts are recorded at the outstanding principal amount less allowance for doubtful accounts, and include accrued interest receivable as of the balance sheet date.
+The Group started to provide financing services to certain of its network partner in 2017 with credit term mainly ranging from 3 months to one year.
+Such amounts are recorded at the outstanding principal amount less allowance for doubtful accounts and include accrued interest receivable as of the balance sheet date.
 Allowance for doubtful accounts relating to financing receivables represents the Group's best estimate of the losses inherent in the outstanding portfolio of financing receivables.
-No allowance for doubtful accounts relating to financing receivables was recorded for the year ended December 31, 2017.
+Nil and RMB 4,139 for doubtful accounts relating to financing receivables was recorded for the year ended December 31, 2017 and 2018, respectively.
+Interest revenue generated from the financing receivable are immaterial for the periods presented.